You can control column structure by changing your spreadsheet.

 - Just header + data please-- you could put almost any content in a spreadsheet, including charts, pictures, free form text, etc. However, if the data isn't obviously tabular, AppSheet will probably fail to extract a tabular column structure.
 Ideally make the first row contain column headers and the rest of the rows contain data.

 - Provide data for column type deduction-- if possible, provide at least 5-10 rows of actual data in the spreadsheet.
 This allows AppSheet to look at the data and deduce their types.
-For example, if every row of a column had an entry that looks like 'something.jpg', AppSheet can recognize that this is an Image.
+For example, if every row of a column has an entry that looks like 'something.jpg', AppSheet will recognize this as an Image.
 However, users sometimes start with a blank spreadsheet and that leads AppSheet to make poor guesses.

 - Use data formats consistently, as described in the next article.